-The Trump Foreign Policy Doctrine – In 3 Points
+The Trump Foreign Policy Doctrine — In 3 Points

 2. "Rebuild" the military

 On defeating ISIS, however, it still remains unclear what Trump will do exactly.
 ISIS was the top concern for Republican primary voters, and his tough rhetoric helped him in the campaign.
-He declared he would "bomb the s*** out of them," but would not lay out a plan.
+He declared he would "bomb the s*** out of them" but would not lay out a plan.
 He said he wanted to be "unpredictable."

 He never committed a ramping up of ground troops.
-But he said he mentioned the possibility of as many as 30,000 troops to fight ISIS in Iraq and Syria.
+But he mentioned the possibility of as many as 30,000 troops to fight ISIS in Iraq and Syria.
 That's nowhere close to the number of troops the U.S. had at the height of the Iraq war, but — if Trump followed through — it would represent a significant ramping up of U.S. involvement.

 Currently, there are only about 600 American military personnel in Syria, about 8,400 in Afghanistan and almost 6,000 in Iraq.

 Russia is also a critical player in Syria.
-Trump, of course, has said he would be reaching out to them to help fight ISIS and hopes they're helpful.
+Trump, of course, has said he would be reaching out to Moscow to help fight ISIS and hopes the Russians are helpful.

 Trump has repeatedly harped on this throughout the campaign, but the context here is important.
 The U.S. spends $596 billion a year on its military.
-That's about three times more on its military than all other NATO countries — COMBINED.
+That's about three times more on its military than all other NATO countries — combined.

-While spending, adjusted for inflation has declined some during the Obama administration, the U.S. remains the largest and most capable military in the world.
+While spending, adjusted for inflation, has declined some during the Obama administration, the U.S. remains the largest and most capable military in the world.

-NPR's Phil Ewing fact checked this notion here in April of last year.
+NPR's Phil Ewing fact-checked this notion here in April of last year.

-'Embrace diplomacy' — 'we are always happy when old enemies become friends'
+3. "Embrace diplomacy" — "we are always happy when old enemies become friends"

 Trump also noted that he would "embrace diplomacy," that the U.S. would "not go abroad in search of enemies," but "that we are always happy when old enemies become friends, and when old friends become allies."